Introduction

 • Consider Security, compliance, data privacy, encryption requirements while designing the data extraction/replication solution.

-• Leverage Oracle Cloud Infrastructure Cloud (OCI) and Oracle Integration Cloud (OIC) capabilities for orchestrating and automating the data extracts and integrations.
+• Leverage Oracle Cloud Infrastructure (OCI) and Oracle Integration Cloud (OIC) capabilities for orchestrating and automating the data extracts and integrations.

 • Avoid using REST API / SOAP services for extracting/exporting high-volume data set from Oracle Fusion Cloud Application.
 REST API / SOAP services are recommended only for real-time integrations.